|

 REINHILDE:

-"Battle counsel."
 German name composed of the elements regin

-"advice, decision, counsel" and hild "battle."
+"advice, decision, counsel" and hild "battle,"

-"Famous battle."
-Italian name of Germanic origin, composed of the
+Lombardic Italian name composed of the

 elements hrom "fame" and hild